 Maybe the kind of music was too unusual for the people and they’ve read that the big dance-music thing right now was 2step?
 Maybe they were computer-nerds that stopped moving their bodies when they started playing computer-games long time ago and don’t now how to dance?
 Maybe they were all hypnotized by the funky 8bit video-animations of ninja fighters and other loved game-hereos (see below!) which were beamed above the artists and inspired me to a totally new way of dancing?

 I couldn’t find out but i had a great evening and a lot of fun anyway!

-Micromusic also released thier first cd called “micro_superstarz 2000” that is a very good collection and has an additional multimedia feature.
+Micromusic also released their first cd called “Micro_Superstarz 2000” that is a very good collection and has an additional multimedia feature.